meteor/vue3-tutorial/tutorial/simple-todos/04-update-and-remove.md

 You need to add a `watch` to the `checked` field of the task document.
 This will allow us to update the task document when the checkbox is toggled.

 We also have a prop called `task` that is passed to the component.
 This prop is an object that represents the task document.
-We can use this prop to initialize a `ref` that will be used to watch the `checked` field.
+We can use this prop to watch the `checked` field of the task document.

 `imports/ui/components/Task.vue`
 ```javascript